All Saints' Church, Bramham

 All Saints' Church in Bramham, West Yorkshire, England is an active Anglican parish church and Grade II* listed building in the Deanery of New Ainsty, the Archdeaconry of York and the Diocese of York.
 It is part of The Bramham Benefice, a group of four churches serving villages to the east of Wetherby in the LS23 postcode area.
-The current Priest in Charge is The Reverend Nicholas J. Morgan, MA.
+The other churches are St Mary's Church, Boston Spa, All Saints' Church, Thorp Arch, and St Peter's Church, Walton.
+The current Priest in Charge is the Reverend Nicholas J. Morgan, MA.

 History

 The church originally dates from the 12th and 13th centuries; the earliest known parts were built around 1150.
 It was altered in the 19th and 20th centuries.
-The church contains various monuments to the Fox-Lane family of Bramham Park most notably George (1697-1773).
+The church contains various monuments to the Fox-Lane family of Bramham Park, most notably George (1697–1773).

 Architectural style

 The church is built of magnesian limestone and has a pitched slate roof.
 The church has a tower to its western side with a spire atop.
 The tower has three offset stages, a round-headed window and clocks on the southern, northern and western face.
 The church has an ornate lychgate on the southern side of its boundaries.